flaviocopes/grav-plugin-shoppingcart/README.md

 			shoppingcart_detail.md
 ```

-You can use the [Shop Site Skeleton](https://github.com/getgrav/grav-skeleton-shop-site) to jump start.
+You can use the [Shop Site Skeleton](https://github.com/getgrav/grav-skeleton-shop-site) to jump start with the pages structure, and change the markdown page names.

 Product Pages using `shoppingcart_detail.md` will follow this structure: